elixir-europe/rdmkit/pages/your_tasks/metadata_management.md

 ### Solutions

-Below you will find examples of REDME files for study-level and data-level.
+Below you will find examples of README files for study-level and data-level.
 For more information you might want to check [documentation page](https://rdm.elixir-belgium.org/data_documentation#readme-file) from ELIXIR Belgium node.

 #### Study/project level README